 As India is a vast country and in order to conduct this study for all the States and Union Territories (UTs), it was decided to conduct this study in a phased manner (Table 2-1).
-The initial phase pilot study comprises of six States and UTs - Jammu & Kashmir, Rajasthan, Puducherry, Maharashtra, Andaman & Nicobar Island, and Delhi, and other States/UTs have been taken up in subsequent Phases (Phase I to Phase IV), detailed in section 2.2.
-The Fire- Infrastructure of all States/ UTs have been Field-Surveyed by RMSI team and fire hazard and risk analyses have been carried out.
-The other tasks include development of Investment and Financing Plan, Institutional Assessment & Capacity Building Plan along with a prototype Fire Decision Support System (FDSS).
+In the initial phase, pilot study comprises of six States and UTs - Jammu & Kashmir, Rajasthan, Puducherry, Maharashtra, Andaman & Nicobar Island, and Delhi.
+The Fire-Infrastructure of these Pilot States/ UTs has been Field-Surveyed by RMSI team and fire hazard and risk analyses have been carried out.
+The other tasks include development of Investment and financing plan, Institutional assessment & capacity building plan along with a prototype Fire Decision Support System (FDSS).
 The outcomes of pilot study were submitted to the Expert Group of the project for their review and approval and detailed discussions were held with senior Fire Officials, MHA and respective State/UT representatives.
-The approved report have been used as a template for conducting the study for the remaining States/ UTs in the phased manner indicated in Table 2-1.
+The approved report will be used as a template for conducting the study for all other States/ UTs in a phased manner (Table 2-1).

-It may be noted that there could be region specific modifications and variations in the requirements of different kinds and types of firefighting equipments depending upon the risk category of the district (base unit) of Fire Station, its geographical location such as coastal-area, hilly-area and desert-area.
+It may be noted that there could be region specific modifications and variations in the requirements of different kinds and types of fire fighting equipment depending upon the risk category of the district (base unit) of Fire Station, its geographical location such as coastal-area, hilly-area and desert-area.
 Phase wise list of States/UTs also includes corresponding number of districts (Census, 2011), number of Talukas/ Mandals/ Tehsils (Census, 2001), and number of Fire Stations (Table 2-1).